phylum-dev/cli/docs/extensions/extension_manifest.md

 Run permissions list executable paths which can be executed by the extension.

+This permission is required for executing paths with `PhylumApi.runSandboxed`.

 The executable paths take `$PATH` into account, so it is recommended to avoid using absolute paths to improve portability.